Breastfeeding is the best way to both nourish and nurture your baby. Learning to breastfeed takes practice for you and your baby.

 Health Department Breastfeeding Promotion Coordinators

-Each Health Department or District in Kentucky has a staff Breastfeeding Promotion Coordinator.
-This staff person has information on area breastfeeding resources, support groups, retailers, and contacts.
-This staff person can also help with breastfeeding questions.
-Call your local Health Department to meet this person.
+Each health department or district in Kentucky has a staff breastfeeding promotion coordinator who can offer information on area breastfeeding resources, support groups, retailers and contacts and help answer breastfeeding questions.
+Call your local health department to meet the breastfeeding promotion coordinator serving your area.

 Your Local Lactation Consultant